------------------------------------------------------------------------------------

 Stavros Papadakis (University of Ioannina, Greece)

-An introduction to K3 surfaces and Calabi-Yau manifolds.
+Title of the minicourse: An introduction to K3 surfaces and Calabi-Yau manifolds.

 Abstract: An interesting class of compact complex surfaces is the class of K3 surfaces, which consists of the simply connected surfaces which have an everywhere nonzero holomorphic 2-form.
 Their higher dimensional generalizations are known as Calabi-Yau manifolds.
 The purpose of this mini-series is to give an introduction to the geometric properties of the K3 surfaces and the Calabi-Yau manifolds.